My back story

 Returning to London I co-founded a TV recommendations startup called Tank Top TV, which was funded by Telefonica and won various awards before hitting the wall.
 I learnt a ton more about recommender systems and machine learning, not to mention the whole host of non-technical things you encounter running a business.

 Then I joined my long-time friends Anne Currie and Ross Fairbanks, who had started exploring this technology called "containers", to form Microscaling Systems.
 I was hooked.
 I loved coming back to my original working world of systems engineering.
-As far as we know we were the first to show real-time container scaling, and we also built container metadata tool MicroBadger.
+As far as we know we were the first to show real-time container scaling, and we also developed some ideas around container metadata.
+Speaking about and showing this work at meetups, conferences and events, I developed my presentation and live-demo style, and met lots of great folks from the cloud native community.